 an LBNL User account to be able to access DCC

-Design integration, i.e. the integration of one lab’s design data into another lab’s designs, is accomplished through the sharing of design data (e.g. models and drawings) between the design authorities.
+Design integration, i.e. the integration of one lab’s design data into another lab’s designs, is accomplished through the sharing of design data (e.g. models and drawings) between the design responsible organizations.
 As such it is critically important that each Lab (listed in table 1 below) maintain the latest designs in their systems and communicate changes which affect interfaces to the other labs in “real time”.
+As an aid to the design development processes throughout the AUP collaboration, all design data exchanged between design-responsible labs for the purpose of integrating designs is kept track of through a log.

 Eventually all designs will be uploaded into CDD, but it is not intended that CDD serve the function of design integration while designs are being completed.